bl155x0/jsloot/README.md

 ### `loot`

-The `loot` command downloads and beautifies all collected JavaScript ULRs to a local folder.
+The `loot` command downloads and beautifies all collected JavaScript URLs to a local folder.
 ``` bash
 jsloot loot -f jsloot.txt
 ```